In our startup story today we chat with Ben Liger, the Founder of StartHawk, a startup that is bridging the gap between

 Most times, entrepreneurs will start with product validation after launch.
 But with StartHawk and the team that has already been done by the existing competition.
 Which only leaves the product as a focus to gain leverage.
 And the user experience is a great part of it as Ben notes, “ As a result of mapping out simple user journeys before the development process, the feedback I’ve had from users is that it’s a dead-easy and intuitive platform to use.”

 He adds, “You can access your messages from anywhere in the site with our real-time chat panel for example, which makes navigating / searching whilst still having a conversation very easy.”

 Building out the platform as a location where founders and cofounders can find one another is great.
 But Ben wants more from the platform.
 He wants a place that will be the home where startups live from their sprouting to their growth.

 He says, “StartHawk aims to be much more than a platform for finding co-founders.
 We want it to be a hub for startups.
 This goal will become more apparent as we launch different sections to the site.
 We have for example launched a forum called The Nest where users communicate and exchange knowledge and advice.
-Every new section that we launch will aim to support and help service a different need in the startup community.”
+Every new section that we launch will aim to support and help serve a different need in the startup community.”